ROME: American University of Rome

 - Summer 2 Semester - March 1

 Students participating on a semester or summer study abroad program through the American University of Rome (AUR) enjoy Roman culture, architecture, and people, while taking courses in a variety of disciplines.
 AUR is one of the oldest degree-granting American universities in Italy.
 AUR uses Rome as its classroom and Italy and Europe as invaluable resources.
 AUR prepares students to live and work across cultures through its practical interdisciplinary academic majors, opportunities for learning through travel and internships, and its multi-cultural faculty and staff.
 Course instruction is in English.

 The American University of Rome is a comprehensive university offering courses in business, humanities, social sciences, art, education, science and technology, computing and mathematical sciences.
 Its business department offers courses in the following areas: Finance, International Business, Management, Marketing, and Business Law.
 Non-business major students may enroll in any course offered by AUR.
-CBA major students will take four courses at AUR, including a mandatory Italian language course.
-CBA major NU students can choose from approved courses at all levels of the business curriculum as well as from other disciplines offered by the university.
+DMSB major students will take four courses at AUR, including a mandatory Italian language course.
+DMSB major NU students can choose from approved courses at all levels of the business curriculum as well as from other disciplines offered by the university.

 Classes will run Monday through Thursdays with the earliest beginning at 9:00am and the latest ending at 8:15pm.
-CBA students should consult with their academic advisors to determine their course selection as well as with OISP staff for course transferability.
+DMSB students should consult with their academic advisors to determine their course selection as well as with OISP staff for course transferability.

 Students will register for classes after acceptance through their MyAUR account.

 - Semester program: Students take 4 courses and transfer back 16 credits.
 Students enroll in 1 required Italian language course and 3 additional courses from the AUR course catalog.